jacobkap/crimebythenumbers/docs/hotspot-maps.md

 ### Colors

 To change the bin colors we can use the parameter `scale_fill_gradient()`.
 This accepts a color for "low" which is when the events are rare and "high" for the bins with frequent events.
-We'll use colors from [ColorBrewer](http://colorbrewer2.org), selecting the yellow-reddish theme ("3-class  YlOrRd") from the Multi-hue section of the "sequential" data on the page.
+We'll use colors from [ColorBrewer](http://colorbrewer2.org), selecting the yellow-reddish theme ("3-class  YlOrRd") from the Multi-hue section of the "sequential" data part of the page.

 ```r